jennalandy/gridsemblefdr/README.md

 ## Quick start guide

-Given a vector of test statistics, the `gridsemblefdr` function can be used to compute local and tail-end false discovery rates.
+Given a vector of test statistics, the `gridsemble` function can be used to compute local and tail-end false discovery rates.
+Here is an example using `gridsemblefdr` on a simulation study of 1000 t-statistics:

 ```{r eval = FALSE}
 library(gridsemblefdr)